ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 \end{eqnarray*}

 ::: dsvis
-This visualization will help you to understand how this recurrence relation was formed.
+This visualisation will help you to understand how this recurrence relation was formed.

 <inlineav id="QuickSortAverageCaseCON" src="Sorting/QuickSortAverageCaseCON.js" name="Quicksort Average Case Analysis Slideshow" links="Sorting/QuickSortAverageCaseCON.css"/>